jerseyweeds/multistreamnews.tv/monetization_ideas.md

 ---

 *This document should be regularly updated as the platform evolves and new monetization opportunities emerge.*
-*Last Updated: June 30, 2025 - Added live stream capabilities and backend development plans*
+*Last Updated: July 3, 2025 - Added responsive design completion and video management improvements*